He’s been in the music making business for over 60 years and has produced some of the most famous musical works in history.

 - 1979 – "Theme From Superman," No. 81

 - This next one is a little far out - John's son Joseph is the lead singer for the band Toto!
+Not the original singer mind you, but the singer right now!

 - Williams has also composed music for television - some well known works included Lost in Space, Heidi, and Gilligan's Island.